Kotlin/KEEP/proposals/jsr305-custom-nullability-qualifiers.md

 ### Type qualifier nicknames
 [`@TypeQualifierNickname`](https://aalmiray.github.io/jsr-305/apidocs/javax/annotation/meta/TypeQualifierNickname.html)
-annotation from the JSR 305 among others allows to introduce new nullability annotations, and this proposal suggests to interpret them in Kotlin in the same way as other (built-in) nullability annotations.
+annotation from the JSR 305 among others allows introducing new nullability annotations, and this proposal suggests to interpret them in Kotlin in the same way as other (built-in) nullability annotations.